The Apartment Switch: Switch Four

 The Community Lot – The Mystery Lot

 Just like last time, if you’re doing the challenge on Extreme difficulty, as soon as you hit 80k value with your penthouse, you’re free to go build your very own … well… whatever you want.
 Since you already have a Karaoke bar in your city, feel free to make this lot whatever you want.
 Some ideas include either a Restaurant or a Spa, both of which have to be placed by you since there aren’t any in any of the sims neighborhoods.
 If you don’t own those packs, don’t despair, there’s plenty of lots types to choose from.
 This also opens this lot for traveling to (so long as you have 1k or more in the bank).
-You’ll be building your art center on the Planet Honey Pop lot in San Myshuno:
+You’ll be building your ..whatever you want… on the Planet Honey Pop lot in San Myshuno:

 And for goodness sake, change that name!
 Hehe.